32xnabin/blockblog/README.md

-# BockBlog is a Blockchain dApp conceived to create a decentralized blog.
+# BlockBlog is a Blockchain dApp conceived to create a decentralized blog.

 Note: This project is not yet complete and is just in progress